 - 1 cup cubed potato

-- 1 tsp each of basil, oregano, parsley, thyme, and tarragon
+- 1 teaspoon each of basil, oregano, parsley, thyme, and tarragon

 - salt and pepper to taste

 Heat oven to 350ºF

 Combine 1 cup of cold water and arrowroot flour, mix well and set aside.
 Heat oil or ghee in a large pot over medium-high heat and sauté onions and garlic until onion becomes transparent.
 Add potatoes and carrots.
 Sauté for about 5 minutes.
 Add celery and peas and season with salt and pepper.
 Slowly add slurry, stirring until consistency of a thick gravy, but not brown.
 Slowly add chicken broth (or vegetable broth if making Mushroom Pot Pie) and keep stirring.
 Add chicken.
 Remove from heat.

 Note: If you are like my brother or short of time, you can use a bag of frozen vegetables.

 If using pie pastry shell, line the bottom of a deep casserole dish with one sheet of pie pastry crust.
 You can skip this step if you don’t want too much pie crust.
 Fill the dish with the chicken pot pie filling.

 Cover with the second sheet of pie crust.
 Brush with the egg mixture.
 Using a fork or a knife, poke a few holes on top.